Orthopoxvirus

 Orthopoxvirus is a genus of viruses in the family Poxviridae and subfamily Chordopoxvirinae.
 Vertebrates, including mammals and humans, and arthropods serve as natural hosts.
 There are 12 species in this genus.
-Diseases associated with this genus include smallpox, cowpox, horsepox, camelpox, and monkeypox.
+Diseases associated with this genus include smallpox, cowpox, horsepox, camelpox, and mpox.
 The most widely known member of the genus is Variola virus, which causes smallpox.
 It was eradicated globally by 1977, through the use of Vaccinia virus as a vaccine.
-The most recently described species is the Alaskapox virus, first isolated in 2015.
+The most recently described species is the Borealpox virus, first isolated in 2015.

 Microbiology

 Structure

 Orthopoxviruses are enveloped with brick-shaped geometries and virion dimensions around 200 nm wide and 250 nm long.

 Genome

-Member viruses have linear DNA genomes around 170–250 kb in length.
+Member viruses have linear double-stranded DNA genomes around 170–250 kb in length.

 Lifecycle

 Viral replication is cytoplasmic.
 Entry into the host cell is achieved by attachment of the viral proteins to host glycosaminoglycans (GAGs), which mediate cellular endocytosis of the virus.
 Fusion of the viral envelope with the plasma membrane releases the viral core into the host cytoplasm.
 Expression of early-phase genes by viral RNA polymerase begins at 30 minutes after infection.
 The viral core is completely uncoated as early expression ends, releasing the viral genome into the cytoplasm.
 At this point, intermediate genes are expressed, triggering genomic DNA replication by the viral DNA polymerase about 100 minutes post-infection.
 Replication follows the DNA strand displacement model.
 Late genes are expressed from 140 min to 48 hours postinfection, producing all viral structural proteins.
 Assembly of progeny virions begins in cytoplasmic viral factories, producing a spherical immature particle.
 This virus particle matures into the brick-shaped intracellular mature virion, which can be released upon cell lysis, or can acquire a second membrane from the Golgi apparatus and bud as extracellular enveloped virions.
 In this latter case, the virion is transported to the plasma membrane via microtubules.